-- d) The project involves the construction of 164 single-family residences.
+- d) The project involves the construction of 499 single-family residences.
 Thus, it would generate an additional demand for parks and recreational facilities.
-As discussed in above in the Public Services section, the project will addresses the impacts from the increased usage through a combination of 2.378 acres of parkland dedication or the payment of in-lieu fees.
+The project will addresses the impacts from the increased usage through by constructing a 4.20 acre parkland and the payment of in-lieu fees.
 The dedication of parkland and/or the payment of in-lieu fees will ensure that parkland dedication for the proposed project is in compliance with the Yuba County standard of 5 acres per 1,000 population.
 Compliance with Yuba County parkland dedication requirement will ensure that substantial deterioration of recreational facilities would not occur.
 Because the payment of this fee would offset impacts to parks and recreational facilities, impacts would be less than significant. - e) In addition to the fees collected above for various services, the per-unit capital facility fees, collected at the time of the building permit issuance, would go toward the costs associated with general government, social services, library, and traffic.
 With the incorporated Development Code requirements, impacts on public facilities would be less than significant.

 XV.
-RECREATION Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? $\boxtimes$ b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? $\boxtimes$ a) & b) The project would result in a small increase in the use of neighborhood and regional parks, and would create the need for additional recreational facilities.
-There are no parks proposed with this project.
+RECREATION Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? $\boxtimes$ a) & b) The project would result in a small increase in the use of neighborhood and regional parks, and would create the need for additional recreational facilities.
+There is a 4.20 acre park proposed with this project.
 Yuba County Development Code Chapter 11.45.060 requires parkland dedication at a ratio of 5 acres per 1000 new residents (assuming 2.9 persons per household for single-family lots).
+The remaining parkland required for the project would be satisfied with in-lieu fees.
 This condition of project approval for this land division would ensure that in-lieu fees get paid to offset park needs.
 This requirement would ensure adequate neighborhood parks and funding for regional improvements are in place prior to parcel map recordation.
 With the incorporated standard requirements, impacts related to increases in park usage would result in a less than significant impact.

 XVII.
-TRANSPORTATION/TRAFFIC Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? $\boxtimes$ b) Would the project conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b)? c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? $\boxtimes$ d) Result in inadequate emergency access? $\boxtimes$
+TRANSPORTATION/TRAFFIC Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? $\boxtimes$ b) Would the project conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b)? c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? d) Result in inadequate emergency access? $\boxtimes$

 - a) The project is not located in an area where a plan, ordinance or policy measures the effectiveness for the performance of a circulation system.
 This includes evaluating all modes of transportation including mass transit and non-motorized travel.
-Therefore, the project will have no impact. - b) A Vehicle Miles Traveled (VMT) Impact Analysis was conducted for the project by Kenneth Anderson from KD Anderson & Associates, Inc. in May, 2021.
+Therefore, the project will have no impact. - b) A Vehicle Miles Traveled (VMT) Impact Analysis was conducted for the project by Kenneth Anderson from KD Anderson & Associates, Inc. in July, 2021.
 Here is a summary of the study: